 Tue - Sat, 12 - 6PM / 212.937.6580 / 540 W 21st St. New York, NY 10011

 Laurel Ptak is a curator and researcher based in New York City.
-She currently teaches in the Art, Media and Technology Department at Parsons The New School for Design and serves as at-large Associate Curator for Tensta Konsthall in Stockholm.
+She currently teaches in Parson's Art, Media and Technology Department at The New School and serves as at-large Associate Curator for Tensta Konsthall in Stockholm.

 Ptak has held diverse roles at cultural institutions over the last ten years, including work for Aperture Foundation, Art:21, Guggenheim Museum, Museo Tamayo (Mexico City) and PS1 Contemporary Art Center/MoMA.
-As an independent curator she has additionally organized projects for Art In General, Elizabeth Foundation for the Arts, The Showroom (London) among others.
-The book, Undoing Property, which she co-edited with artist Marysia Lewandowska will be published by Sternberg Press in 2013.
-Her recent work has been recognized with a nomination for the Independent Vision Curatorial Award from iCi.
+As an independent curator she has additionally organized projects in NYC and internationally at Art In General, Casco—Office for Art, Design & Theory, Elizabeth Foundation for the Arts, The Showroom among others.
+The book, Undoing Property, which she co-edited with artist Marysia Lewandowska was published by Sternberg Press in 2013.
+Her recent work has been recognized with a nomination for the 2012 Independent Vision Curatorial Award from iCi.
 Ptak attended the Center for Curatorial Studies at Bard College.